 Small breeds have different calorie requirements than large dogs.
 Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm.
 They also spend more energy on simply getting around.
 Walking down to the end of the block may cost your neighbour’s Labrador 100 steps, while your Lhasa Apso may need 400 to cover the same distance.

-Small dogs may need more calories per kg daily than large dogs do, but they should still be safeguarded against gaining too much excess weight.
+Small dogs may need more calories per kg of body weight daily than large dogs do, but they should still be safeguarded against gaining too much excess weight.
 Obesity is just as dangerous for small dogs as it is for big dogs.

-These tiny tots need more calories per ounce of bodyweight, and can’t stockpile energy reserves in the way larger breed pups can, so they require more frequent calorie-dense meals.
+These tiny tots need more calories per gram of body weight, and can’t stockpile energy reserves in the way larger breed pups can, so they require more frequent calorie-dense meals.

-Mini breed puppies should be fed small meals frequently throughout the day to compensate for their small stomach capacity and rapacious need for energy.
-Read food labels for optimal feeding amounts and ask your vet for advice tailored for your individual puppy’s needs.
+Mini and small breed puppies should be fed small meals frequently throughout the day to compensate for their small stomach capacity and rapacious need for energy.
+Read food labels for optimal feeding amounts and ask your vet for advice tailored to your individual puppy’s needs.